-The following Simply MEPIS 6 USB Flash Drive creation tutorial was created per the request of Jason Frothingham.
-He couldn't fathom why we didn't list a USB creation tutorial for the ever so popular MEPIS Linux.
+The following USB Simply MEPIS Install tutorial was created per the request of Jason Frothingham.
+He couldn't fathom why we didn't list a USB creation tutorial for the once ever so popular Simply MEPIS Linux.
 Well Jason, here it is.
 In the following tutorial we cover how to install, boot and run MEPIS from a USB device using your Windows PC.

 MEPIS is a popular Linux version founded by Warren Woodford in November 2002.
 It was created because Warren didn't like how other desktops worked, so he decided to create his own.
 The first version was released to the public in May 2003.
 MEPIS originally used Debian packages and now includes and is based on Ubuntu packages.